 Symbols, Spaces or Underscores

 Numbers and hyphens are the only symbols allowed in your domain name.
-Spaces and underscores are not allowed, along with the symbols listed below.
+Spaces and underscores are not allowed, and the symbols listed below are also not allowed.

 ! @ # $ % ^ & * ( ) ; : , ? / \ = + < >

 Domain names are case insensitive, which means using upper and lower case characters is irrelevant.
 Typing in a domain name in all capital letters will take you to the same domain as typing in all lowercase.
 You cannot register a domain that uses capital letters because of this, they are considered the same characters.

 Domain names are only allowed to be 63 characters in length.
 The 63 characters do not include what is referred to as the ‘protocol identifier’ (https://) or the domain extension (such as .com or .org).
 This is purely the domain name (sometimes referred to as the ‘label’) between the two.
 Avoid having a domain name anywhere near this maximum length as it will become more challenging for users to find and navigate to your site.

 Domain Name Length: Shorter domain names have the advantage of improving accessibility by typically being easier to type and remember.

 Name Difficulty: Simpler domain names are often the best choice.
 They are much easier for users to type in, remember, and rely less on your audience’s spelling ability.